Human Trafficking in Indian Country Training

-Awareness – definitions, laws, scope of the problem, signs, symptoms
+Awareness – definitions, scope of the problem, laws, jurisdictional issues

 Victim Outreach – tribal leaders, tribal council members, tribal police departments, Indian health and social service providers

-This session is exclusively for law enforcement who may investigate an HT case or may discover an HT case during the course of their duties.
+This session is designed for law enforcement and their partners who may investigate an HT case or may discover an HT case during the course of their duties.
 Special emphasis is placed on the development of investigation skills and case coordination with an understanding that the victim is the key focus of the investigation.
 Case studies graphically illustrate successful investigations.
 This session features three primary components and includes:

 This project was supported by Cooperative Agreement Number 2012-VT-BX-K015 awarded by the Bureau of Justice Assistance.
 The Bureau of Justice Assistance is a component of the Office of Justice Programs, which also includes the Bureau of Justice Statistics, the National Institute of Justice, the Office of Juvenile Justice and Delinquency Prevention, the Office for Victims of Crime and the Office of Sex Offender Sentencing, Monitoring, Apprehending, Registering, and Tracking.
 Points of view or opinions in this document are those of the author and do not represent the official position or policies of the U.S. Department of Justice.